OpenGVLab/ChartAst/Readme.md

 ## Note
 - 1.11: The ChartAssistant, which has undergone two-stage training on ChartSFT, has been open-sourced.
 You can download it through the following link.
   - https://pan.baidu.com/s/1t0QPLDfULNovnYKtsQxjOQ  password: 10el
+  - [HuggingFace](https://huggingface.co/FanqingM/ChartAssistant) : put consolidated.00-of-02.model.pth and consolidated.01-of-02.model.pth in one directory, and replace pretrained_path in the scipt as it.

 - 1.10: We update the paper(ChartAssistant.pdf), primarily making updates to the model, correcting some errors in the article, and providing more detailed explanations.